 In addition, we also offer a full suite of enrichment classes and our summer camp, Camp Gardner.
 All of our lead teachers have four-year degrees in early childhood education, elementary education, or a closely related field.
 The stimulating, creative, and educationally engineered school has been designed to meet the needs of our most important client... the children.
-Attention to detail, both inside and outside the classroom, is what makes TGS a very special place for young children.
+Attention to detail, both inside and outside the classroom, is what makes TGS a very special place and preschool in Naperville.

 Roles Served with TGS?